brailletouch/Brailletouch/Electronica & firmware/celda braille con motor de celular/README.md

 #### **Assembly Instructions**

 1. **3D Printing:** Print all the parts using a compatible 3D printer.
-2. **Assembly:** An assembled 3D file is provided as a reference in "assembly.stl".
+2. **Assembly:** An assembled 3D file is provided as a reference in "assembly.STEP".
 3. **Electrical Connection:** Connect the electronic components according to the schematic diagram provided in "schematic.png".
 4. **Software Setup:** Upload the ESP32 firmware to the device.
 Replace the `Braille_disp(dato)` function with a custom function that
 5. provides detailed control of each motor.